Former Motorola worker gets 4 years for trade secrets theft

 Gary S. Shapiro, acting U.S. Attorney for the Northern District of Illinois, called the case proof that U.S. officials "will do everything we can to guard our economic and national security from the theft of American trade secrets."

-Reaction to the sentencing came from Motorola Solutions (MSI.N), one of two companies that Motorola Inc split into in 2011.
+Reaction to the sentencing came from Motorola Solutions , one of two companies that Motorola Inc split into in 2011.

 Nick Sweers, a spokesman for the company, said "Motorola Solutions appreciates the significant efforts the government devoted to investigating and prosecuting this case."